hfiguiere/swroll/README.md

 the custom dice needed to play the game.

 At no point I assert anything on the game mechanics involved.
 My sole intention is to help players enjoy the game.
+The dice symbols have been redrawn, inspired from the original one, but different.

-Also any trademark usage is intended to be fair and really designate the trademarked item.
+Also any trademark usage is intended to be fair use and really to designate the trademarked item.

 Tested on Firefox Nightly.